SansGuidon/bookmarks/README.md

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time
+* [MorganGeek](https://www.morgangeek.be/minibifff.html) - Random Horror Show : some random short horror movies in loop.
+Inspired by the BIFFF and [Short of the Week / Short Horror Movies](https://www.shortoftheweek.com/channels/horror/)
+* [The Useless Web](http://www.theuselessweb.com) - Take you to another random useless website
+* [The Whimsical Web](https://whimsical.club/1/) - Websites that spark joy - A curated list of sites with an extra bit of fun.
+[Source code](https://github.com/maxboeck/whimsical)

 # Productivity :fast_forward:
 > News